trianglee/greenpass-verify/README.md

 # Overview

-Scan and verify Green Pass QR code, using the Israel Ministry of Health RSA or ECDSA public key.
+Scan and verify Green Pass QR code, using the Israel Ministry of Health RSA or ECDSA public keys.

 No data is sent anywhere, signature verification is done entirely off-line in the browser.